 Yale COVID-19 Vaccine Program

-*Appointments for COVID-19 vaccinations at the Lanman Center are currently full.*
+*Appointments for COVID-19 vaccinations at the Lanman Center on campus are available.*

 Voluntary Reporting of COVID-19 Vaccine Outside of the Yale Program

 Individuals with COVID-19 vaccination performed outside of the Yale COVID-19 Vaccine Program may voluntarily submit their COVID-19 vaccination record to the university.
 By doing so, it will ensure that your vaccination status is on record with the university for COVID-19 monitoring across the Yale community.
 In addition, your record will be added to your Yale Health / Yale New Haven Health electronic health record and available to you within your MyChart account.
 Please note that if you received your vaccination through Yale New Haven Health, it is considered outside of the Yale Program.
-Access the forms here.
+Once you have been fully vaccinated, access the forms here.